1. Tax Agency and Social Security

 The great advantage is that you do not have to declare VAT, generating a simplification of the tax process.

 11.4.
 Exceptions to the equivalence surcharge regime

-The activity of commercialization of goods is subject to the regime of surcharge of equivalence except when it comes to market with the following goods:
+The activity of commercialisation of goods is subject to the regime of surcharge of equivalence except when it comes to market with the following goods:

-• accessories and spare parts for the aforementioned vehicles
+accessories and spare parts for the vehicles mentioned above

 11.5.
 Types of equivalence surcharge